universitymatt/meeting-helper-backend/README.md

 # Meeting Helper System

-This application is the backend for the meeting helper system<br><br>
+This application is the backend for the meeting helper system

 It uses FastAPI to interact with an sqlite database through sqlalchemy

+# Tests

+The tests cover all api endpoints by mocking out the responses from methods

+Pydantic schema validation is tested for custom schema validation

 ## To create the virtual environment